jeanslack/audiomass/README.md

  * -d, --dir     (run a process to multiple files in dir with single format)
  * -b, --batch   (run a process for multiple files queued)
  * -o, --output  (write the output streams into specified directory)
+ * -C, --check   (Check for required dependencies, no for python of course)
  * -h, --help    (show help and exit)
  * -v, --version (show version and date of the program)
  * -c, --copying (show license of the program)